 What is outsourcing?

-Although managed services and outsourcing both involve hiring a partner organization, they encompass different levels of work.
+Although managed services and outsourcing both involve hiring a partner organisation, they encompass different levels of work.
 Outsource firms provide services for narrowly defined business processes.
 For instance, a company may want to outsource specific tasks such as handling payroll or tier 1 help desk calls to a partner.
 With outsourcing, business leaders select specific services and business needs that can be handled by an external partner.
 There are also different types of outsource partners including onshore, offshore, and nearshore partners.

 What are the top reasons to use outsourcing?